 Yours truly?
 I’m a freecamping or couchsurfing hitchhiker and busker and I’ve been doing nonstop-autostop for 1,5 years.
 I book the occasional tour to do sightseeing and I try to not stay in hostels and I avoid airplanes at all costs.

-[*OK, you can be a gypsy if you’re of gypsy heritage or a nomad if your origins are from some nomadic tribe, but my problem with these terms is that they’re appropriated by (generally affluent white) people who saw some of the world at some point and start calling themselves gypsies or nomads.
-I think it’s not just a little offensive to simply give yourself a title like that while gypsies and nomadic peoples all around the world are persecuted and discriminated against for their way of living.
+[*OK, you can be Romani of course, or a nomad if your origins are from some nomadic tribe.
+But my problem with these terms is that they’re appropriated by (generally affluent white) people who saw some of the world at some point and start calling themselves g*psies or nomads.
+I think it’s not just a little offensive to simply give yourself a title like that while Romanis and nomadic peoples all around the world are persecuted and discriminated against for their way of living.
 I know it’s a way of symbolic speech, but I wonder what said peoples have to say to these people of privilege.
 I’m alright with the term “digital nomad” though, because “nomad” is merely symbolic here.]